capecodcid/capecodcid.github.io/_posts/2014-05-10-Latex+Jekyll.md

 <script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML"></script>
 {% endhighlight %}

 2. I changed the markdown parser to `kramdown` which recognizes anything between two sets of `$$` as a LaTeX equation and not regular markdown.
+To do this I first had to install kramdown

+{% highlight ruby %}
+gem install kramdown
+{% endhighlight %}

+and then I added the following line to my `_config.yml` file.

+{% highlight markdown %}
+markdown:         kramdown
+{% endhighlight %}

+Voila!
+It works.
+It even supports inline equations like $\sum_{x=1:\infty} \frac{1}{x} = 2$.
+Not just need to figure out how to change the coloring.